lbonanomi/notes/jira/index.md

 ** Restrict Volume of Synced Active Directory Users

-Filter-out Active Directory users with a pwdLastSet value of '0', they can't log-in anyway.
+Filter-out Active Directory users with a pwdLastSet value of '0'; they won't be able to log-in, anyway.

  **Create a duplicate LDAP directory**